DiamondLightSource/diffcalc/doc/source/youmanual.rst

 -----------------------------------------------

-Another approach to calculate a U matrix is to provide orientation of **two** crystal lattice directions in laboratory frame of reference using ``addorient`` command.
-The first lattice direction will be aligned along the specified in the laboratory frame.
-The second lattice direction will be used to set azimuthal orientation of the crystal in the plane perpendicular to the first lattice orientation.
-Diffcalc allows many lattice directions to be recorded but currently uses only the first two when calculating a UB matrix.
+Another approach to calculate a U matrix is to provide orientation of **two** crystal lattice directions using ``addorient`` command after aligning sample in laboratory frame of reference.
+The first lattice direction should be aligned along the selected direction in the laboratory frame.
+For the purpose of finding azimuthal orientation in U matrix calculation it is sufficient for the projection of the second lattice direction to be aligned to the given orientation in the laboratory frame in the plane perpendicular to the first lattice orientation.

 Find U matrix from two lattice directions::